Volue-Public/energy-smp-docs/docs/operations/monitoring.md

 Summary/description:

-- Manages Powel alarm events and is the backend for Powel Alarm system.
+- Manages SmG alarm events and is the backend for the Powel Alarm system.

 Output: